 Programmes of study are broad and balanced in line with the requirements of the National Curriculum.
 All pupils are encouraged to achieve high standards through steady, determined effort.
 Extra support is given to very able pupils, and to those who find learning difficult.

 In Key Stage 3 (Years 7 – 9) pupils follow a common curriculum.
-Whilst Year 7 is mostly taught in mixed ability classes, from Year 8 onwards pupils are placed in ability sets for several subjects.
+Pupils are taught in mixed ability classes from Year 7 – 9.
 In Key Stage 4 (Years 10 and 11) pupils follow a common core of subjects including English, Mathematics, Science, Religious Studies and Physical Education, and then elect to follow several optional subjects leading to GCSE or equivalent certification.

 Private Study is set regularly in each subject and parents can monitor their child’s private study via ‘Show My Homework’.